aanrv/Order-Book/README.md

 Rpl: 21639067
 ```

-- To avoid allocating/deallocating hundreds of millions of times, Boost's memory pool ([Boost.Pool](https://www.boost.org/doc/libs/1_75_0/libs/pool/doc/html/boost_pool/pool/interfaces.html)) was used.
+- To avoid the overhead costs of allocating/deallocating orders hundreds of millions of times, Boost's memory pool ([Boost.Pool](https://www.boost.org/doc/libs/1_75_0/libs/pool/doc/html/boost_pool/pool/interfaces.html)) was used.
 Seems to have removed memory management as a major bottleneck.

 ![image](https://github.com/aanrv/Order-Book/assets/14251976/fdcb4bf4-ab87-426f-8b97-75da155ad8c6)

-- Levels require a sorted tree, so adding an order with a new limit is O(logm).
-But # of limits < # of orders by far (average of ~3 orders per limit), and this doesn't seem to be a bottleneck based on profiling.
+- Levels require a sorted tree so that L1 info is available in O(1), so adding an order with a new limit is O(logm).
+But # of limits < # of orders by far (average of ~5 orders per limit), and this doesn't seem to be a bottleneck based on profiling.

 ```
 aanrv@debianssd:~/Documents/Order-Book$ ./order-book spec/12302019.NASDAQ_ITCH50